 The frame length (bytes) set in the port MTU information is used as the IP MTU length.
-However, the maximum value is 9216.

 - 1. The IP MTU length for Ethernet is set by comparing the frame length set in the port MTU information with the IP MTU value.
 Therefore, to set a value larger than 1500 for the IP MTU length, check the ip mtu settings as well as the mtu settings in the port MTU information. - 2.
 This setting also takes effect for IPv6.
 For IPv6, the protocol specification defines that the MTU length must be 1280 or larger.
-Therefore, to use IPv6, do not specify a value smaller than 1280 for the MTU length.
+Therefore, to use IPv6, do not specify a value smaller than 1280 for the MTU length. - 3.
+When packets sent from this Switch and IPv4 packets with options are forwarded, the smallest of the following values is used as the MTU value of the VLAN interface: the MTU value of the Ethernet interface that belongs to the VLAN, the MTU value specified in the system MTU information, or the MTU value set by this command.